-Long-Term Retention Awards.
-The Company has an executive retention program through which the Company grants cash and stock option awards to key employees whose retention is deemed critical to the Company's future success.
-The purpose of the program is to retain participants by providing a significant incremental opportunity for capital accumulation and to focus participants on increasing the value of the Company's common stock.
-Awards under the executive retention program usually consist of a cash award and a stock option grant.
-The awards (cash and stock options) vest in accordance with schedules designed to maximize the retention value of the awards to the executives receiving the awards.
-Certain executive officers continued to receive cash payments in fiscal 2004 under awards granted previously.
-No new awards were granted to executive officers under this program in fiscal 2004.
+Other Long Term Incentive Awards: From time to time, the Company may grant cash and equity awards to key employees whose retention is deemed critical to the Company's future success.
+The purpose of these awards is to retain critical talent by providing a significant incremental opportunity for capital accumulation and to focus participants on increasing the value of the Company's common stock.
+All equity awards are granted pursuant to the Company's 2004 Performance Incentive Plan and all cash awards are documented by individual agreements with the executive.
+The awards vest in accordance with schedules designed to maximize the retention value of the awards to the executives receiving the awards.